 8. Test the Battery

 Finally, test the battery’s voltage with a multimeter.
-A healthy deep-cycle battery should show a voltage between 12.4 and 12.8 volts when fully charged.
-If the voltage is lower, it may need more charging or could be beyond repair.
+A healthy deep-cycle battery should show a fully charged voltage between 12.4 and 12.8 volts.
+If the voltage is lower, it may need more charging or be beyond repair.

 When Should You Seek Professional Help?